-Heatwave conditions have been recorded in some parts of eastern Australia on 7-10th January 2026, including ACT, NSW, SA and VIC.
+Heatwave conditions have been recorded in some parts of eastern Australia on multiple occasions in January 2026, including ACT, NSW, SA, VIC and southern QLD.
 There have been reports of affected wildlife, particularly mass mortalities in flying-foxes.
 Members of the public who come across heat-affected wildlife should report these animals directly to the relevant agencies or organisations in their jurisdiction.
 Members of the public should not touch or handle flying-foxes due to the risk of exposure to diseases such as Australian bat lyssavirus.

 VIC